Scientists try to bolster Great Barrier Reef in warmer world

 One such lab, a ferry retrofitted into a "sci-barge", floats off the coast of Konomie Island, also known as North Keppel Island, a two-hour boat ride from the mainland in Queensland state.

-One recent blustery afternoon, Carly Randall, who heads the AIMS coral restoration program, stood amidst buckets filled with coral specimens and experimental coral-planting technologies.
+One recent blustery afternoon, Carly Randall, who heads the Woppaburra Coral Project at AIMS, stood amidst buckets filled with coral specimens and experimental coral-planting technologies.
 She said the long-term plan is to grow “tens to hundreds of millions” of baby corals every year and plant them across the reef.

 Randall compared it to tree-planting with drones but underwater.